 Scripture is very clear about those who live in the world and those who live for the world.
+We should be living biblically.
 But as a Christian, I struggle every day with separating myself from the world and not completely alienating myself.
 Because I still have the duty as a Christian to spread God’s good news, which means I have to be involved in the world.
 So how do we fully function as an obeying Christian and not getting caught up in the world?

 There are three things that we must do in order not to fall into the world’s trap.
 First and foremost, we have to be disciplined in our Bible reading, prayer time, and repentance.
 We have to understand that Satan will use whatever he can to get us off our guard.
 Let me give you an example; over the past few months work has become busy and has caused me to focus on it, rather than the spiritual growth of myself, my family, and the others that are around me.
 It’s not that I’ve completely stopped working on both, but I have allowed my work to take precedence.
 Thus, allowing the world to win.